veo-labs/openveo-portal/docs/advanced-configuration.md

   "port": PORT, // Replace PORT by the HTTP server port to use (e.g. 3003) "sessionSecret": "SECRET", // Replace SECRET by a secret used to secure HTTP sessions "auth": {
-    "type": "cas", // The authentication mechanism to use (only cas is supported right now) "cas": { // CAS configuration in case of type "cas" "version": "3", // The version of the CAS server "service": "https://my-openveo-portal.com", // The service to use to authenticate to the CAS server
+    "cas": { // CAS configuration in case of type "cas" "version": "3", // The version of the CAS server "service": "https://my-openveo-portal.com", // The service to use to authenticate to the CAS server